-Market research analyst training programs
+Market research analyst education programs

 At least a bachelor's degree in marketing, business, mathematics or another related field is required for most market research analyst and marketing specialist careers.
 Courses in research methods, statistics, economics, communications and the social sciences can introduce students to a deeper understanding of the field and may help demonstrate their asset value to potential employers.

 According to the U.S. Bureau of Labor Statistics (BLS), jobs with a strong leadership or technical research component may require a master's degree in statistics, marketing or business administration.
 Bachelor's and graduate degrees in market research and related fields are widely available online, allowing mid-career professionals to hone their credentials while they work.

 Data analysis and market research are on the rise across all industries.
 Companies, universities, nonprofit organizations and government agencies are all becoming increasingly interested in understanding the people who use their products and services, and graduates of marketing degree programs typically find themselves well-equipped to tackle the tasks of the discipline.